umich-its-networking/git-training/ex-auto-merge.md

 Switched to branch 'master'
 ```

-Note that `lorem.txt` doesn't have the changes you just commited to the `auto` branch.
+Note that `lorem.txt` doesn't have the changes you just committed to the `auto` branch.

 Change `lorem.txt` to add a line at the end of the file.